This post was originally published in September 2018 and was updated and republished in August 2021.

 You need to convince your lead that you have something of value to offer them in exchange for their contact information.

 That’s where lead magnets come in.
 Lead magnets are the incentives you offer to collect data on potential leads or buyers.
 It’s a piece of content that is usually gated by a form that asks for fields like email address, company size and more.
-This downloadable piece of content comes in the form of a checklist, report, eBook, whitepaper, video, or something else.
+This downloadable piece of content comes in the form of a checklist, report, ebook, white paper, video, or something else.

-To get started, ask your customers what their problems are or observe their behaviors online.
+Ask your customers what their problems are or observe their behaviors online.
 Has your sales team paid attention to the questions leads ask when they’re on a call?
 Pass common questions on to your marketing team.
 It will make it that much easier to create lead magnets that are truly magnetic.

 While it might be tempting to use your latest report, case study, or ebook as a lead magnet, remember that the best lead magnets are ones that are easily consumable.